-In conjunction with AFL Victoria, the Geelong Cats players visit every junior club and Auskick centre in our region.
-The club also hosts the annual Auskick Super Clinic.
-The program involves 5,500 local junior footballers from 35 junior clubs and 3,000 local Auskick footballers from 38 Auskick Centres.
+In conjunction with AFL Victoria, the Geelong Cats players visit junior clubs and Auskick centres in our region.
+The club also hosts the annual Auskick Super Clinic at Kardinia Park.

-Each junior club receives a team-signed Geelong Cats Guernsey to assist with their fundraising.
+Each junior club receives a fundraising pack including a team-signed Geelong Cats Guernsey, special edition ball and poster to assist with their fundraising.